 Funding for the Main Street Business Revitalization Initiative would be distributed in the form of grants, not loans, and on a sliding scale based on need.

 By Ashlee Green

-A handful of state senators came together on May 22 to announce their call for a portion of the federal CARES Act COVID-19 Relief Package funding to be allocated to small businesses.
+Senate Democrats came together on May 22 to announce their call for a portion of the federal CARES Act COVID-19 Relief Package funding to be allocated to small businesses.*

 Senators Jay Costa, Vince Hughes, John Blake, Jim Brewster, and Pam Iovino joined Dan Betancourt of Community First Fund and Jim Burnett of West Philadelphia Financial Services Institution (WPFSI), two Community Development Financial Institutions (CDFIs) in Pennsylvania, as well as close to 40 participants in a Zoom conference call to propose a program called the Main Street Business Revitalization Initiative.

 “We are here to talk about healing the damage that’s already been done,” said Senator Blake.

 This initiative would allocate $425 million of the $4 billion in federal CARES Act funding received by Pennsylvania to go toward “traditional main street businesses,” and $125 million to go separately toward ”historically disadvantaged businesses” in the form of grants, not loans, according to a press release.

 The state must spend or allocate its $4 billion by Dec.
 31, 2020, and senators know they must act fast to secure the funds.

 “The question is: Why are we waiting?
 The answer is: We can wait no longer,” said Senator Hughes.
 “Small mom-and-pop, main street, and neighborhood businesses — especially those businesses in historically disadvantaged communities who have born the financial brunt of this pandemic — need this help.”